-Concentrations of credit risk
+Concentrations of Credit Risk

 The Company has no significant off-balance-sheet concentration of credit risk such as foreign exchange contracts, option contracts or other hedging arrangements.
-The Company may from time to time have cash in banks in excess of FDIC insurance limits.
+The Company may from time to time have cash in banks in excess of Federal Deposit Insurance Corporation insurance limits.

-Segment information
+Segment Information

 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision making group, in making decisions regarding resource allocation and assessing performance.
 To date, the Company has viewed its operations and manages its business as principally one operating segment, which is developing and commercializing therapeutics to treat rare life-threating, rare inflammatory fibrotic diseases.
-As of September 30, 2014 and December 31, 2013, all of the Company's assets were located in the United States.
+As of March 31, 2015 and December 31, 2014, all of the Company's assets were located in the United States.

-Income taxes
+Income Taxes

 For federal and state income taxes, deferred tax assets and liabilities are recognized based upon temporary differences between the financial statement and the tax basis of assets and liabilities.
 Deferred income taxes are based upon prescribed rates and enacted laws applicable to periods in which differences are expected to reverse.
-A valuation allowance has been recorded because it is more likely than not that the tax benefit from the deferred tax assets will not be realized.
-Accordingly, the Company provides a valuation allowance equal to 100% of the tax benefit in order to eliminate the deferred tax assets amounts.
+A valuation allowance is recorded to reduce a net deferred tax benefit when it is more likely than not that the tax benefit from the deferred tax assets will not be realized.
+Accordingly, the Company has provided a valuation allowance equal to 100% of the tax benefit in order to eliminate the deferred tax assets amounts.
 Tax positions taken or expected to be taken in the course of preparing the Company's tax returns are required to be evaluated to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.